DOI-USGS/EGRET/README.md

 * survival
 * plyr
 * fields
-* spam - (spam is actually a legitimate package - SPArse Matrix)
+* spam - (spam is a legitimate package: SPArse Matrix)

 Once EGRET is sent to the CRAN repository, these packages will be automatically imported.
 Packages only need to be installed once.